vbookshelf/E-Bot-English-Practice-Chatbot/README.md

 A challenge that many learners face is they don't have the opportunity to interact with native English speakers.

-E-Bot is a virtual English teacher that helps learners practice English through casual text and voice conversation - supporting them with corrections, translated responses and spoken responses.
+E-Bot is a virtual English teacher that helps learners practice English through text and voice conversation - supporting them with corrections, translated responses and spoken responses.
 It’s ideal for shy English learners and those who don’t have English speaking friends to practice with.

 <br>
 <br>